 7. Invest in your primary relationship

 Whatever happens, your primary relationship should be your priority, and both partners should put in individual and deliberate efforts to improve your relationship.
-Hence, agree upon the time you both should spend together and make guidelines or activities to keep the spark alive.
+Hence, make an agreement upon the time you both should spend together and draw guidelines to keep the spark alive.
 Also, make sure you put your partner first when planning anything exciting- be it a dinner date or other fun activities.

 Benefits Of Open Relationships

 Are the emotional and physical risks of an open relationship worth it?
 Some couples may find it worthy.
 Opening yourself to new experiences may increase the intimacy between you and your partner.
-You will get a better idea of your partner, their likes, dislikes, fantasies, and vulnerabilities.
-You will be more aware of the emotional and physical needs of each other, and ultimately your bond will get stronger over time.
+You might get a better idea of your partner, their likes, dislikes, fantasies, and vulnerabilities.
+You might be more aware of the emotional and physical needs of each other over time.

 Moreover, you can explore each other more.
-When you both indulge in sex with others, you will be introduced to new sexual activities and will be able to identify your fantasies.
-Subsequently, you both can bring new varieties into the bed and spice up your sex life.
+When you both indulge in physical relations with others, you will be introduced to new intimate activities and will be able to identify your fantasies.
+Subsequently, you both can bring new varieties into the bed and spice up your life.

 Similarly, open relationships bring down resentments as both partners have options to make up for what is missing and meet their expectations.
-Hence, you are not likely to feel resentment easily, and your life, in general, will be more content and fulfilling.
+Hence, you are not likely to feel resentment easily.

 Drawbacks Of Open Relationships

 When multiple partners are involved, an open relationship can trigger jealousy in the partners.
-There is also the looming risk of contracting sexually transmittable diseases and accidental pregnancy.
+There is also the looming risk of contracting STDs and accidental pregnancy.
 Moreover, being in an open relationship is still largely unacceptable in society, and you may have a hard time justifying your choices.

 An open relationship can be tricky if there are no boundaries or a mutually agreed set of guidelines.
-Open relationship rules bring a balance to all your relationships and make the experience worthwhile while keeping the foundations of your primary relationship intact.
+Rules bring in balance to all your relationships and make the experience worthwhile while keeping the foundations of your primary relationship intact.

 - Open relationship rules help set a common ground for partners who want to explore intimate relationships with others.

-- Defining boundaries of sexual intimacy and emotional involvement with others is one of the aspects of open relationship rules.
+- Defining boundaries of physical intimacy and emotional involvement with others is one of the aspects of open relationship rules.